ivlacic/ilacic.github.io/_pages/about.md

   - /about.html
 ---

-👨🏻‍💻 I'm a final year PhD student in Linguistics at the University of Bologna.
+👨🏻‍💻 I'm a linguist with a background in morphology and morphosemantics.

+🎓 I earned my PhD from the University of Bologna in April 2026, with a thesis on rivalry in Italian intensifying prefixation.

-🔬 I'm mostly interested in derivational (especially evaluative) morphology, morphosemantics and quantitative/computational approaches to language.
+🔬 My research interests lie primarily in derivational (especially evaluative) morphology, morphosemantics, and quantitative/computational approaches to language.

-✍🏼 My PhD thesis employs a wide range of quantitative and computational methods to investigate affix rivalry in Italian evaluative morphology, with a particular focus on intensifying prefixes

 ## Recent News

+- April, 2026*.
+A paper titled *Linearization in cumulative intensifying prefixation: An information-theoretic perspective*, co-authored with M. Verdelli, has been accepted for an oral presentation at the 22nd International Morphology Meeting, to be held this June in Budapest.
 - *April, 2026*.
+I successfully defended my PhD thesis.
-Will present preliminary results from the study *A paradigmatic approach to semantic transparency in derivation: From resource construction to large-scale modeling* (with R. Huyghe) at the workshop *Linking Morphology and Semantics: Meaning in Word Formation Resources* at the Catholic University of the Sacred Heart (Milan).
+- *April, 2026*.
+I will present preliminary results from the study *A paradigmatic approach to semantic transparency in derivation: From resource construction to large-scale modeling* (with R. Huyghe) at the workshop *Linking Morphology and Semantics: Meaning in Word Formation Resources* at the Catholic University of the Sacred Heart (Milan).
 - *December, 2025*.
 PhD thesis positively reviewed; defense scheduled for April 2026.
 - *December, 2025*.
 Delivered an invited lecture titled *[Affix rivalry and ordering in Italian: Quantitative evidence from intensifying prefixation](https://www.uzh.ch/de/events/agenda.html?group=70&event=65276)* at the University of Zurich (host: F. Gardani).
 - *September, 2025*.
 Presented a dataset developed for the PhD thesis in a paper titled *[InTens – a dataset of Italian intensified derivatives: Description and application in a productivity study](https://www.researchgate.net/publication/395260826_InTens_-_A_dataset_of_Italian_intensified_derivatives_Description_and_application_in_a_productivity_study)* at the Fifth International Workshop on Resources and Tools for Derivational Morphology (DeriMo).